-Surrogacy refers to an arrangement whereby a person (the surrogate) agrees to conceive, carry and birth a child for others (the commissioning or intended parent/s) to raise.
+Surrogacy refers to an arrangement whereby a person (the surrogate) agrees to conceive, carry and birth a child for others (the intended parent/s) to raise.
 A surrogate can assist individuals (single) or couples in their attempt to become parents.

 There are two main types of surrogacy: traditional and gestational.

 Surrogacy is a highly complex process.
 There are some important steps to follow to ensure that all parties involved make an informed decision.
 These include extensive counselling, psychological assessment, independent legal advice, consenting process and screenings for donors and surrogate.
 All of these steps need to be completed before treatment begins.

 A surrogacy ethics committee will need to review and approve surrogacy cases before they can begin.
 The committee is made up of fertility specialists, fertility coordinators, scientists, national managers and counsellors from the clinic.
 In Victoria, all surrogacy cases will also have to be approved by a Patient Review Panel (http://www.health.vic.gov.au/).

 The process of surrogacy generally follows these stages:

 For detailed information about these stages visit our page: Steps to Building a Family with us

 Before going ahead with fertility treatment, please consider that each state has different legislation in regard to surrogacy, for example:

 Therefore, we encourage you to refer to your own state Surrogacy Act for more information.